 We bought the bus tickets from the hotel reception, and the stop we needed to get on from was very close to the hotel.
 You could’ve got on and off the bus at each stop, but we thought we’d save some time (plus we’d seen pretty much everything) by staying on for the whole route, and got off where we got on, just under 2 hours later.
-There are a few different companies that run these bus tours, but we went for City Sightseeing Roma, which cost €23 each for a 1 day adult ticket.
-I will go into more detail about the tour in my Ultimate Rome Travel Guide post, but we went past the Colosseum, along the Tiber River, and through the city centre.
+There are a few different companies that run these bus tours, but we went for City Sightseeing Roma, which cost €23 each for a 1 day adult ticket – we went past the Colosseum, along the Tiber River, and through the city centre.

 Once we arrived back at the original stop we got on from, we then went for a quick lunch at Burger King (I know, not pizza!), as we wanted to see the difference between the Italian and English Burger King – it was really nice, and actually didn’t taste that different!
 After lunch, we did some last minute present shopping, and then we walked back to the hotel to collect our luggage, and we then made our way to Termini station to go to the airport, around 5:30pm.
 When we got there, we checked in our bags, and we had to have one last pizza in Rome, so we shared a pizza at the airport.
 I also bought one last chocolate gelato tub from Venchi – I was VERY excited to see this at the airport!
 We then boarded our flight around 7:30pm, and flew back to London…